Instructions for Getting Set Up for Bioinformatics Work

 vi ~/.bash_profile

-1. Once you’re in vim, there are a couple things to remember.
+vim, there are a couple things to remember.
 There is command mode (you will start in this mode) and insert mode.
 To get into insert mode, just press the key “i”.
 Command mode allows you to do all sorts of dangerous things like deleting the entire document with a couple keystrokes (i.e. “dG”).
 So, it’s important to first learn how to get out of the file without making any changes.
 To do this, type (in the following order): escape key, “:”, “q” (quit), “!” (get me out of here!).
 This should bring you back to your terminal.
-Practice this a couple of times (for fun, try the “dG” command or random keys on the keyboard).
+Practice this a couple of times (for fun, try the “dG” command or random keys on the keyboard). - Once you can safely get in and out of the file you’re editing without making changes, now it’s time to edit to add an alias.
+Follow the formatting of other aliases in your